 1 Elective Course (3 credits)

-Below are a list of courses that can be taken as an elective to fulfill the Irish minor.
+Below is a list of courses that can be taken as an elective to fulfill the Irish minor.
 Other courses may be considered, but require approval by the LCTL Center.

 - IRISH 0105 - Irish 5